 1: Apply For And Sit A Basic Winter Hiking/Mountaineering Skills Course

-This style of skills course will introduce you to a good range core abilities and give you the confidence and awareness to navigate the local hills or mountains in a safe manor.
+This style of skills course will introduce you to a good range of core abilities and give you the confidence and awareness to navigate the local hills or mountains in a safe manner.
 You will be taught a wide range of skills and be taught on mountain safety awareness.

 2: Sharpen Your Skills Before Winter Comes

-Pretty obvious I know but it would surprise you just how many people join my local club as newbies in the winter time.
-If you are thinking about taking up Hiking I highly recommend starting in early spring, this gives plenty time to cut your teeth when the weather is good.
+Pretty obvious I know but it would surprise you just how many people join my local club as newbies in the wintertime.
+If you are thinking about taking up Hiking I highly recommend starting in early spring, this gives plenty of time to cut your teeth when the weather is good.

 If you are starting in the winter make sure you do your Winter Skills Test first and I highly recommend seeking out a local hiking club to join.